 Paying for your Journey

-Catching the bus or train no longer has to mean fumbling around for change before hopping on to pay the driver or conductor in a rush!
-There are so many different ways to pay for your journey now that you may feel a little spoilt for choice!
+Catching the bus or train no longer has to mean remember to carry some change before hopping on to pay the driver or conductor in a rush!
+There are now many different ways to pay for your journey.

-Go North East, Arriva and Stagecoach all now accept contactless payments on their bus services, in addition to some really useful apps, which allow you to buy and store your bus ticket on your mobile!
+Go North East, Stagecoach and Arriva all accept contactless payments on their bus services, in addition to some really useful mobile apps, which allow you to buy and store your ticket on your mobile.

-It’s also important to check that you aren’t paying too much.
-Whilst paying for single or return tickets is OK for regular or one off journeys, those who travel more frequently by bus, rail, Metro or a combination of the three can save some significant cash by choosing monthly or annual passes, and by taking advantage of the various additional discounts available.
+It’s important to check you aren’t paying too much.
+Whilst paying for single or return tickets is suited one-off journeys, those who travel more frequently by bus, rail, Metro or a combination of the three can save money by choosing flexible, monthly or annual passes by taking advantage of the various additional discounts available.

-For further advice one choosing the right ticket for your public transport journey check out our Tickets & Discounts guide.
+For further advice on choosing the right ticket for your public transport journey check out our Tickets & Discounts guide.

 Real Time Information & Apps

-Gone are the days of standing around waiting for your bus or train with little idea when it will turn up.
-Real time information makes it easy to find out exactly where your ride is at, helping you plan when to leave the house, office or coffee shop.
+Real-time information helps you to to find out exactly where your ride is, allowing you plan when to leave the house, office or coffee shop.

-Bus operator apps have proved to offer a real step change when it comes to real time bus information.
-They often display the exact location of your bus on a handy map, in a very similar style to the Uber app which many are now familiar with.
+Operator apps aim to display the times of your bus, metro or train in real-time, some also include a location map so you can track a vehicle.
 If you are undertaking a journey by bus we’d advise that trying out an app is a must, and to help you out we’ve pulled together a handy guide to getting most from bus operator apps.

 Support & Updates

-Get in touch now to get support with your commute.
+Get in touch now to get support with your trips to and from NGP.